chrismaree/Energy-Consumption-Optimization-Management-Platform/Backend/README.md

 # viewing the status of the docker containers
 docker ps -a
 ```
+Every time the source code is updated for the underlying API you must rebuild the container.
+This will be added to a CI pipeline at a later point.

 ## API architecture
 The basic configuration for the architecture is as follows.